Phrases

 Interjectional Phrases

-Interjectional phrases are phrases that hold no grammatical value; they are includes within the sentence more for a direct expression of emotion or a sudden burst of feeling.
-Examples of interjectional phrases are 'Oh my God!', 'What on Earth', and 'Good grief'.
+Interjectional phrases are phrases that hold no grammatical value; they include within the sentence more for a direct expression of emotion or a sudden burst of feeling.
+Examples of interjectional phrases are ‘Oh my God!’, ‘What on Earth’, and ‘Good grief’.

 How to Identify a Phrase